SOFTS-Raw sugar prices weaken as fund appetite wanes

 * Dealers said funds have been scaling back long positions against the backdrop of improving outlooks for production in India and Thailand.

 * Speculators reduced their bullish bets in raw sugar futures on ICE U.S. in the week to Feb.
-1, the Commodity Futures Trading Commission said on Friday.
+1 to the lowest level since August 2020.

 * There appears to be solid support, however, around last week's low of 17.77 cents, they added.

-* Broker Marex, in a weekly update, said the market was underpinned by several factors including uncertainty about this year's crop in Centre-South Brazil and low stocks.
+* Broker Marex said the market was underpinned by several factors including uncertainty about this year's crop in Centre-South Brazil and low stocks.

 COCOA